MACHINEGUN IS BACK WITH A BRAND NEW GROUP! JOIN HIM HERE

 After the Hellfest Festival show of June 17, 2011, in France, he suffered a severe stroke that caused his temporary retirement from live duty and was replaced by Larry Mullins (aka Toby Dammit) who had already played in Iggy Pop's band in the 90s

+My dear friend Scott Asheton passed away last night.
 Scott was a great artist, I have never heard anyone play the drums with more meaning than Scott Asheton.
 He was like my brother.
 He and Ron have left a huge legacy to the world.
 The Asheton’s have always been and continue to be a second family to me.
+My thoughts are with his sister Kathy, his wife Liz and his daughter Leanna, who was the light of his life.
+IGGY POP

 Ron and I began to work on songs and were often hanging out at his Mom's house on Highlake Rd on the west end of Ann Arbor, where he was living.
 Ron had contact with some other local musicians, and was trying to put something together.
 This was before Destroy All Monsters, and not too long after the New Order.
 We would sit in the TV room (the TV was on continuously) and have drinks until 4 or 5 AM, and go down to the basement to jam.